 - The Worf Effect: A rare variation where it's the villains and not Wolverine who suffers from this.
 Probably helps that he can actually stab people.
 Wolverine is shown to kick Deathstrike, Sabretooth and Deadpool around with relative ease (in the comics one is normally enough to slow him down at least, and the only thing that stops his fights with Deathstrike being complete stalemates is her lack of a healing factor).
 Omega Red is the only one really capable of holding his own, but that's at least true to the comics.

-The "Thor" segment contains examples of:
+The "Thor" segment provides examples of:

 - Balancing Death's Books: Hela eventually sends Bruce Banner back to the mortal plane after claiming him.
 She eventually takes Loki instead (since he tricked her in the first place.)